Thank you for your enquiry into the differences between our Galaxy and Mercury car seats.

-As you can see below we have put together an in depth response for you regarding the primary differences between the 2 car seats which accompany our travel systems.
+As you can see below we have put together an in depth response for you regarding the primary differences between 2 of the car seats which accompany our travel systems.

 I hope this will answer any questions you may have had.